 - On site housing is available.
-Consult the form click here or send an email firstname.lastname@example.org and we will email you a form shortly.
+Consult the Housing Reserving form or send an email email@example.com.

 - Logistical support (site preparation, utilities, equipment use) may be available on a limited basis.
 Researchers anticipating such needs should enquire with the Director ad coordinate with the Reserve Manager well in advance.

 - A report must be completed annually for any work performed in the previous year, including both completed and continuing work.
 Reports must be submitted on the forms provided by April 1.
 Summaries will be posted online, unless the researcher requests otherwise.
 Summaries may be provided less frequently for long-term projects if the Scientific Oversight Committee agrees.

 - All research and program fees must be paid prior to the publication of any research performed at KSR.

 - Publication of work performed at Joker’s Hill must acknowledge the station, and two copies of all reprints must be provided to the Scientific Oversight Committee through the Director.
 A single spiral-bound copy of all theses also must be provided.